There are two different types of tests that can be done to look for Down's syndrome during pregnancy - a screening test and a diagnostic test.

 What is Down's syndrome?

-What increases your risk of having a baby with Down's syndrome?
+What increases your chance of having a baby with Down's syndrome?

-Anyone can have a baby with Down's syndrome but a woman's risk increases as she becomes older.
-Large studies have been carried out to look at the risk of Down's syndrome related to a mother's age and have shown that:
+Anyone can have a baby with Down's syndrome but a woman's chance increases as she becomes older.
+Large studies have been carried out to look at the chance of Down's syndrome related to a mother's age and have shown that:

-If you have previously had a baby with Down's syndrome, your risk of having another affected baby is increased.
-About 1 in 100 women with a previous baby with Down's syndrome will have another.
+If you have previously had a baby with Down's syndrome, your chance of having another affected baby is increased.

 Note: health professionals will either talk about higher risk or higher chance but they mean the same thing.